charbj/rematch_images/README.md

 An output match_lst.txt file will contain the matches images.
 I use grep to then pull out each group of images according to the FoilHole id that I'm interested in.

-# Usage: running with bash script
+# Usage: Running with bash script

 This script will automatically extract small barcode snippits from the first frame your raw movies (after first making a copy of the first frame) and then launch match_loop_lst_parallel.py.